Epic-Coderss/Hackathon/README.md

 # Hackathon
-Make a web page with both projects from Horner Coding Club and Robotics club and let the student update theirs.
+Make a web page with both projects from Horner Coding Club and Vex Robotics Club and let the student update theirs.